Cookies are small pieces of data that are downloaded to your computer or mobile device when you visit a website or application.

 Ad choices for mobile applications

-If you are accessing IET services through the web browser on your mobile device, you should follow the instructions above.
+If you are accessing our services through the web browser on your mobile device, you should follow the instructions above.

 However, mobile applications use different technologies to recognise your device.